microsoft/ravl/README.md

 # RAVL

-RAVL is a library of remote attestation verification procedures that enables clients of confidential services to verify the remote attestation of a service.
-It currently supports Intel SGX ECDSA and AMD SEV/SNP attestations.
+RAVL is a library of remote attestation verification procedures that enables clients of confidential services to verify the remote attestation of the service.

-Usage:
+Currently supported attestation platforms:
+  - Intel SGX ECDSA
+  - AMD SEV/SNP
+  - Open Enclave (wrapped Intel SGX ECDSA only)

+Basic usage:

 ```
 #include <ravl/ravl.h>